siefca/attribute-filters/README.md

 end
 ```

-Attributes that have to be altered in a common ways simply may be added to sets
+Attributes that need to be altered may be simply added to the attribute sets
-and then filtered with more generic methods.
-You can share these methods
+that you define and then filtered with generic methods.
+You can use
-across all your models if you wish to by putting them into some base class
+these methods in all your models if you wish.

+The last action can be performed by putting the filtering methods into
-or (better) by including your own handy module to your models.
+some base class that models inherit form or (better) into your own
+handy module that is included in your models.

 Usage
 -----